Washington DC Drug Lawyer

 Update: Possession of Up to One Ounce of Marijuana

 The District of Columbia has recently decriminalized the possession of up to one ounce of marijuana.
 If you are possessing one ounce or less of marijuana, the penalties are a $25 civil fine, and confiscation of the marijuana and any paraphernalia.
 In addition, this new legislation limits the extent to which police can infer intent to distribute from plastic baggies or amount of the drug.
 It also limits the extent to which law enforcement officers can use the smell of marijuana as reasonable articulable suspicion to justify warrantless searches.
-This change in policy and law, however, only applies to the Metropolitan Police Department, and does not extent to federal authorities or the Capitol Police.
+This change in policy and law, however, only applies to the Metropolitan Police Department, and does not extend to federal authorities or the Capitol Police.

 With that said, the MPD policies in adhering to this new legislation may change over time.
 For a better understanding of the legality of certain substances in the District of Columbia, we recommend you consult with a DC drug lawyer.